 The rise of populism is often a key moment in the breakdown of partisan toleration.
 Claiming that they, and they alone, truly spoke for the nation, populists typically portray opposing politicians and their supporters as "enemies of the people."
-Once in office, some may attempt to curtail the formal political rights of opposition politicians and independent media; almost all violate the informal norms governing democratic competition, such as refraining from inciting supporters to engage in harassment or violence against opposing groups.
+Once in office, some may attempt to curtail the formal political rights of opposition politicians and independent media; almost all violate the informal norms governing democratic competition, such as refraining from inciting supporters to engage in harassment or violence against opposing groups, or engaging in the deliberate spread of disinformation.
 Adversaries are portrayed as illegitimate, and in some cases prominent politicians even start to claim that anybody who voted for these parties or candidates is in some sense undeserving of equal moral worth, whether for normative reasons (such as a purported allegiance to foreign interests or the pursuit of illegitimate self-interest) or cognitive ones (being misinformed or "out of touch" with real people).
 Dirty democracies, as a result, suffer from a serious lack of mutual toleration.
 And the longer this state persists, the more likely it becomes that the lack of mutual toleration deepens.

-4. Is American democracy getting "dirtier"?
+4 Is American Democracy Getting "Dirtier"?

-The America of the nineteenth and early twentieth century was not fully democratic because it excluded key groups of the population, including African-Americans, from political participation.
-But beyond that fact, the American Republic has also, for much of the same period, had attributes of a "dirty" democracy: It lacked a settled consensus over executive-legislature relations or the role of the Supreme Court, while practising extensive restrictions on the franchise and abuse of electoral districting ("gerrymandering").
-Northwestern University historian and political scientist Edward Gibson has even gone so far as to argue that many parts of the country could be described as a form of "subnational authoritarianism" because of the overwhelming monopoly enjoyed by local political authorities over all levers of government (Gibson 2013).
+The America of the nineteenth and early twentieth century was not fully democratic because it excluded key groups of the population, including especially African-Americans, from political participation.
+But beyond that well-recognized fact, the American Republic has also, for much of the same period, had attributes of a "dirty" democracy: It lacked a settled consensus over executivelegislature relations or the role of the Supreme Court, while practising extensive restrictions on the franchise and abuse of electoral districting ("gerrymandering").
+Northwestern University historian and political scientist Edward Gibson has even gone so far as to argue that many parts of the country could be described as "subnational authoritarianism" because of the overwhelming monopoly enjoyed by local political authorities over all levers of government (Gibson 2013).

 The recognition that countries can move "in" as well as "out" of a liberal democratic consensus over the norms of political conduct is helpful for analysing the mechanism behind such shifts.
-Such a consensus can be described as an equilibrium in the strict sense that informal norms are self-reinforcing: that is, if other political actors "play fair," I will do so, but if others do not do, then the logic of political competition give me a strong incentive to follow suit.
+Such a consensus can be described as an equilibrium in the strict sense that informal norms are self-reinforcing: that is, if other political actors "play fair," I will do so, but if others do not do so, then the logic of political competition determines that I follow suit.
 As a result, getting out of such an equilibrium is both historically rare and exceptionally difficult.
 It typically involves a major political reform effort, such as that of the American progressive movement of the early 20th century, or a moment of exceptional national unity, such as a major international war.
-Indeed, some scholars argue that elite socialization into co-operative norms of civility and restraint is so difficult under competitive politics that it must, in most cases, be done prior to a transition to democracy (Fukuyama 2013b).
+Indeed, some scholars argue that elite socialization into co-operative norms of civility and restraint is so difficult under competitive politics, that in most cases it must be done prior to democratic transition itself (Fukuyama 2011).